Sora is DALL·E for video—it's even built by the same people—and it's now available to ChatGPT Plus and Pro members.

 Diffusion starts with a random field of noise, and the AI repeatedly edits it so that it gets closer and closer to the target prompt.
 It sounds wild, and I explain it in more detail in Zapier's roundup of the best AI image generators, but it works really well with modern image models.
 It's how Stable Diffusion, Midjourney, DALL·E 3, and every other AI art generator is able to create such interesting results.

 Sora's biggest development is that it doesn't generate a video frame by frame.
 Instead, it uses diffusion to generate the entire video all at once.
-The model has "foresight" of future frames, which allows it to keep generated details consistent throughout the entire clip, even if they move in and out of frame, are obscured by other objects, or the virtual camera moves through 3D space.
+The model has "foresight" of future frames, which allows it to keep generated details mostly consistent throughout the entire clip, even if they move in and out of frame, are obscured by other objects, or the virtual camera moves through 3D space.

+Check out some of Sora's sample videos to see it in action, or just sign up (if they've unpaused signups) and give Sora a go.
 For a deeper dive into the technology behind AI, here are some resources:

 Of course, there's the potential for deepfakes.
 While existing video editing and AI tools already make them easy to create, text-to-video AI models could supercharge the ability of unscrupulous people to generate them with little to no effort.
 The video quality isn't quite convincing yet, but that doesn't mean it always won't be—or that some people won't try to pass off AI videos as real anyway.